Back to UI Testing Handbook

 };

-Write an interaction test using the play function
+Write a component test using the play function

 The test itself will be housed inside a play function.
 This snippet of code gets attached to a story and runs after the story is rendered.

-Let's add in our first interaction test to verify that the user can pin a task:
+Let's add in our first component test to verify that the user can pin a task:

 Copy